akirademoss/Tensorflow-r1.12-installation-on-ubuntu-18.04-with-cuda-9/README.md

 ```

 #### 3.3)  Setup virtualenvwrapper.
 To read more about using virtualenvwrappers [check out this link](https://itnext.io/virtualenv-with-virtualenvwrapper-on-ubuntu-18-04-goran-aviani-d7b712d906d5)
-Also note that your-username-here must be replaced with your actual username.
+[IMPORTANT] your-username-here must be replaced with your actual username.
 ```
 mkdir ~/.virtualenv
 echo '# virtualenvwrapper setup' >> ~/.bashrc